-The CSHS director will meet with course instructors at least once per year to determine whether changes should be made to individual course syllabi based on student learning outcome results.
+The CSHS director will meet with course instructors as necessary to determine whether changes should be made to individual course syllabi based on student learning outcome results.
 The director will discuss assessment data at scheduled semester Political Science Program meetings for analysis and recommendations.

 To inform the public and the university community at large, written accounts of current program goals, expected student outcomes, and assessment activities are published in the Colorado State University-Pueblo Catalog.
-The CSHS Director will provide program faculty with written copies of the goals, outcomes, and curriculum map.
-Descriptions of program activities are provided prior to the awarding of Certificates at the annual Political Science Forum.
+The CSHS Director will provide program faculty with written copies of the goals, outcomes, and curriculum map in a timely fashion.